 Character: Detective John Kimble

 Movie:Kindergarten Cop (1990)

-With studios looking for increasingly wacky ways to appease Arnie’s insistence on more family-friendly roles, Arnie would star in some quite ludicrous hokum during the early 90s, teaming up with mismatched twin Danny Di Vito and even taking on the task of becoming the world’s first pregnant male in 1994’s syrupy goofest Junior.
+With studios looking for increasingly wacky ways to appease his insistence on more family-friendly roles, Arnie would star in some quite ludicrous hokum during the early ’90’s, teaming up with mismatched twin Danny Devito and even taking on the task of becoming the world’s first pregnant male in 1994‘s syrupy goofest Junior.

-Inevitably, our lovable goof falls for the woman in question, and even becomes a father figure to her young son, who inevitably becomes the subject of a kidnapping.
-Of course, the criminals are nothing compared to the gaggle of minors who set about running him ragged, pushing his sub-par acting skills to the absolute limit in the pursuit of comedy, but as is typically the case with cinema’s most lovable megastar, we find ourselves laughing at him, not with him, which as far as I can gather is exactly the director’s intention.
+Inevitably, our lovable goof falls for the woman in question, and even becomes a father figure to her soon-to-be-kidnapped son.
+Inevitably, it turns out that the movie’s crooks are nothing compared to the gaggle of minors who set about running Kimble ragged, pushing Arnie’s sub-par acting skills to the limit in the pursuit of comedy, but as is typically the case with cinema’s most lovable megastar, we find ourselves laughing at him, not with him, which as far as I can gather is exactly the director’s intention.

-Earlier in the movie, we are treated to a classic Arnie line which is something more akin to our expectations.
-Raiding a joint full of street punks, Kimble is challenged by a typically hackneyed gang member.
+Earlier in the movie, we are treated to a classic Arnie line that is more akin to our expectations.
+Raiding a joint full of street punks, Kimble is challenged by a typically hackneyed gang member looking for answers.
 Who is this giant lump crashing their illegal soiree?
-He is ‘the party pooper’, of course, a fact that is emphasized with a shotgun blast in a moment of pure McBain revelry.
+He is ‘the party pooper’, of course, a fact emphasized by a shotgun blast in a moment of pure McBain revelry.